 Hosts of short-term lets in Scotland now need to have a licence to operate, or face a fine.

-The deadline to apply for a short-term let license in Scotland is 1 October 2023.
+Since 1 October 2023, short-term let hosts operating in Scotland need to have at least applied for a licence, or face fines of up to £2,500.
 The licensing scheme aims to "ensure consistent safety standards while reinforcing the positive reputation of Scottish tourism and hospitality" - yet there are still calls to cancel its introduction.

 When will hosts need to obtain a licence for short-term lets?

 From 1 October 2022, local authorities need to have a licensing scheme in place for short-term lets, including Airbnb.
-Hosts operating before 1 October 2022 will need to apply for a licence on each property that they manage as a short let by 1 October 2023.
+Hosts operating before 1 October 2022 will need to have applied for a licence on each property that they manage as a short let by 1 October 2023.